Who has the job of distributing the estate of someone who has died?

 - contains evidence that the person who made the will has died (e.g. a sworn statement by someone who attended the funeral or saw the deceased’s body, a death certificate - a certified copy may be acceptable)

-- contains evidence of where the deceased was living when they died
+- contains evidence of where the deceased was living just before they died

 - states that the will is the deceased’s last will.